wordplaydev/wordplay/CONTRIBUTING.md

 Writing good tests involves good coverage; contributing tests means writing tests that increase our coverage of untested aspects of the platform.
 Our footprint is relatively large, so we don't yet track coverage in a systematic way, so for now, here's the process you should follow for contributing tests:

 1. Find components that do not have test files at all, especially ones that have a large number of dependencies, such as the core programming language and runtime.
-2. Once you've found a good area of focus, create a branch to represent the tests you want to write.
+2. Once you've found a good area of focus, create a branch off of `main` to represent the tests you want to write.
 3. Create test files where they don't exist
 4. Write tests that attempt to cover all possible ways the component might execute.
 Wordplay is generally written functionally with immutable data structures, so it should be relatively straightforward to write tests without having to worry about setting up any other state.
 5. As you write tests, you may find defects.
 Congratulations, you're in the best position to fix them!
 If you see the issue, go ahead and commit fixes.
 But you may also need to coordinate with others on the right fix, and optionally submit an issue if it's a particularly hard defect.